 The course will provide an overview of those aspects of survey design, implementation, and analysis that are unique to longitudinal surveys or that have distinct features in the longitudinal context.
 The course will specifically cover:

-- important aspects of designing a questionnaire and measurement for a longitudinal study, particularly for capturing micro-level change;
+- Important aspects of designing a questionnaire and measurement for a longitudinal studies, particularly for capturing micro-level change.

 Participants will find the course useful if they